 The targeted diet is similar to the cyclical diet.
 But instead of having full days of high-carb eating, people on targeted diets have starchy foods like white rice or potatoes right before their workouts.
 The targeted diet allows you to enjoy a little bit more variety in your meals while still keeping you in ketosis, so it may be a good option if you find the standard keto diet too restrictive.

-The egg diet is little more than a crash diet and is definitely something you should stay away from.
+The egg diet is little more than a crash diet and is something you should stay away from.
 The most restrictive version of this diet calls for you to eat just eggs and water for two weeks, which is unhealthy and even dangerous.
-You won’t be getting enough calories, vitamins, or minerals by eating just eggs, so it’s not advisable to try it even for short periods of time.
+You won’t be getting enough calories, vitamins, or minerals by eating just eggs, so it’s not advisable to try it even for short periods.

 Other variations of the boiled egg diet allow you to have a few veggies, fruits, and sources of lean protein like chicken and fish with your eggs.
 But overall, the diet isn’t sustainable and will probably only lead to temporary weight loss.